 If you don't feel hurt and you feel able to get up:

-- Take your time and don't get up too quickly (even if urged to do so)
+- take your time and don't get up too quickly

 If you do feel hurt or are unable to get up:

-- Try to get someone's attention, either by shouting or making a noise or by using your personal alarm or mobile phone
+- try to get someone's attention, either by shouting or making a noise, or by using your personal alarm or mobile phone if you have one

-- While you are waiting for help, get as comfortable and warm as you can.
-For instance, try to a carpeted area rather than the bare floor if you can; and try to reach something warm to put over you (particularly your legs and feet) such as a duvet, blanket, towels or a coat
+- while you are waiting for help, get as comfortable and warm as you can.
+For instance, try to get to a carpeted area if you can, and try to reach something warm to put over you (particularly your legs and feet) such as a duvet, blanket, towels or a coat

 - unless you suspect a fracture, try to change your position every half an hour or so.
 Moving regularly will keep you more comfortable and avoid pressure sores.

 Where to seek further advice and assistance

-If you have had a fall or are concerned that you are liable to have a fall, there are a number of services that may be able to offer some help.
-These include:
+If you have had a fall, or are concerned that you are liable to have a fall, there are a number of services that may be able to offer some help.

 - GP - as well as assessing and treating any health issues, your GP can refer you to appropriate local services and can recommend a falls risk assessment, which will look at ways to improve safety in your home and reduce the risk of further falls.